amit-kumar-sharma/craftdemo/README.md

 - Maven 4.0.0
 - Git 2.x

+## Algorithm used for records matching
+- Cosine Similarity algorithm, implementation provided by apache.
+For more details about this please refer to [commons-text](https://commons.apache.org/proper/commons-text)

 ## What tools and technologies may be used for various services in production:
 - Hadoop - for distributed file storage and processing
 - Spark- for distributed computing